liz-kavalski-401-advanced-javascript/Lab-13/README.md

 * Sign-in: `http post :3000/signin -a USERNAME:PASSWORD`
   * The username and password should be the same as the one to picked to sign-up.
   * Returns a JWT token.
+* Sign-in with a role `echo '{"username":"Nelly","password":"word","role":"admin"}' | http post :3000/signup`
+   * to assign a role with capabilities `echo '{"role":"admin", "capabilities":["read","create","update","delete"]}'| http post :3000/roles`
 * Sign-in with token: `http post :3000/signin "authorization: bearer TOKENHERE"`
   * In the TOKENHERE it should be the token that was return in the 'sign-in'.
   * Return the token or error if the the token has expires.
+  ##### Each of these paths you _will_ need to sign-in and get a new token for each path and use the new token
+* ('/public-stuff') should be visible by anyone
+* ('/hidden-stuff') should require only a valid login
+* ('/something-to-read') should require the 'read' capability
+* ('/create-a-thing) should require the 'create' capability
+* ('/update) should require the 'update' capability
+* ('/jp) should require the 'update' capability
+* ('/bye-bye) should require the 'delete' capability
+* ('/everything') should require the 'superuser' capability

 #### Tests
 * `npm test`